sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 ## Choosing a table engine

-dlt defaults to the `MergeTree` table engine.
+data_load_tool defaults to the `MergeTree` table engine.
 You can specify an alternate table engine in two ways:

 ### Setting a default table engine in the configuration

-You can set a default table engine for all resources and dlt tables by adding the `table_engine_type` parameter to your ClickHouse credentials in the `.dlt/secrets.toml` file:
+You can set a default table engine for all resources and data_load_tool tables by adding the `table_engine_type` parameter to your ClickHouse credentials in the `.data_load_tool/secrets.toml` file:

 ```toml
 [destination.clickhouse]